Straddling the borders of Peru, Brazil and Bolivia is the Uncontacted Frontier – home to more uncontacted tribes than anywhere else on the planet.

 Not much is known about them.
 But we do know that they have rejected contact, often as a result of horrific violence and diseases brought in by outsiders.

-Some chose isolation after surviving the rubber boom, in which thousands of Indians were enslaved and killed.
+Some chose isolation after surviving the rubber boom, in which thousands of Indigenous people were enslaved and killed.
 Many fled to the deepest parts of the Amazon and have evaded long-term contact ever since.

 On the very rare occasions when they are seen or encountered, they make it clear they want to be left alone.